CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/install/aws-pcluster-cluster.md

+## Install, Build and Run CMAQ and Libraries on Parallel Cluster

-## Step by step instructions to configuring and running a ParallelCluster for the CMAQ 12US1 benchmark with instructions to install the libraries and software.
+Step by step instructions to configuring and running a ParallelCluster for the CMAQ 12US1 benchmark with instructions to install the libraries and software.

 ```{admonition} Notice
 :class: warning